Dionisiy/CA/introduction-to-objects-ii.md

 For example, look at our `Person` class again in the console.
 We know that any `Person` will have a `name` and `age`, because they are in the constructor.
 This allows us to create a function like`printPersonName`, which will take a`Person` as an argument and print out their name.
 We know the function will work on any `Person`, because `name` is a valid property for that class.

 ### **Prototype to the Rescue**

 In object-oriented programming,**inheritance** allows one class to see and use the methods and properties of another class.
-You can think of it as a child being able to use his or her parent's money because the child_inherits_ the money.
+You can think of it as a child being able to use his or her parent's money because the child_inherits_ the money